wirenboard/brand/README.md

 ## Logos

 The logos below are in SVG file format.
-The PNG version and other colors and sizes are [here](/logos).
+The PNG versions and other colors and sizes are [here](/logos).

 **Horizontal**